art-institute-of-chicago/artic.edu/docs/apiModels.md

     return $query->aggregations($aggs);
 }

 $query = \App\Models\Api\Search::query()->search($string)->aggregationType();
 $results = $query->getSearch();
 ```

 ## Force a custom endpoint

-If you don't want to use the basic defined endpoints, you could just specify the name for the one you want to use for the current query.
+If you don't want to use the general endpoints, you can specify the name for the one you want to use in the `$endpoints` property:

 ```php
 class Artwork extends BaseApiModel